Hurwitz Stacks of Groups Extensions and Irreducibility: Introduction

 \subsection{Hurwitz Spaces and Special Loci in Arithmetic Geometry}

 Let $G$ be a finite group, and denote by $\Hurw$ and $\Mg(G)$ respectively the Hurwitz stack of $G$-covers and the special loci of $G$ in $\Mg$ -- i.e. the moduli stack of curves admitting a $G$-action.
-Arithmetic motivations for the study of the irreducible components of those stack comes from two similar questions in the study of the absolute Galois group of rational numbers $\Gq$.
+Arithmetic motivations for the study of the irreducible components of those stacks comes from two similar questions in the study of the absolute Galois group of rational numbers $\Gq$.

-The \emph{Inverse Galois Problem} -- that is to realize $G$ as a quotient of the absolute Galois group of rationals $\Gq$ -- turned to a more geometric questions of realizing $G$ as regular Galois cover of $\mathbb{P}^1-\{0,\infty\}$ and the existence of a $K$-rational point in $\Hurw$ -- the Regular Inverse Galois Problem.
-Weakening the Diophantine condition to the question of the existence of \emph{rational irreducible components in $\Hurw(K)$} led to the construction of Harbater-Mumford irreducible components that are defined over $\QQ$ -- see \cite{FRI95} --, then the realization of every center-free group $G$ over $\mathbb F_q$ -- see \cite{WEW98}, and also \cite{DD06} for the realization of a projective system of finite groups in terms of Hurwitz towers.
+The \emph{Regular Inverse Galois Problem} (RIGT) -- that is to realize $G$ as a quotient of the absolute Galois group of rationals $\Gq$ -- turns into the geometric questions of realizing $G$ as a regular Galois cover of $\mathbb{P}^1\setminus\{0,1,\infty\}$ and to the existence of a $\QQ$-rational point in $\Hurw$.
+Weakening the latter Diophantine condition to the question of the existence of \emph{geometrically irreducible components in $\Hurw$} leads to the construction of Harbater-Mumford irreducible components that are defined over $\QQ$ -- see \cite{FRI95} --, then the realization of every center-free group $G$ over $\mathbb F_q$ -- see \cite{WEW98}, and also \cite{DD06} for the realization of a projective system of finite groups in terms of Hurwitz towers.